idia640/presentations/week12/PITCHME.md

 ---

-## Algorithms monitor your behavior... and are getting better at affecting it
+## Algorithms monitor your behavior

 *Companies collect and broker information about your behavior*
 - Clickstreams & cookies